Gkittrell/Safeblocklist-PiHole/README.md

 Add the blocklist URL
 In Pi‑hole:
 Paste the **Raw GitHub URL** to the `.txt` blocklist file.
-Once list is add, head to your terminal and run this command line: sudo pihole -g
+Once list is added, head to your terminal and run this command line: sudo pihole -g